-The morbidity pattern observed in this study contradicts the traditional conception of high-risk areas of homes in Hong Kong.
-Rather than the kitchen, which is regarded as one of the more risk-prone areas of a household,29 most of the observed injuries took place in either the livingroom or bedroom.
-Such an observation lends support to the hypothesis that children are more likely to be injured in an environment that they spend most of their time in.30 Furthermore, reported locations of injuries revealed blurred boundaries between different home partitions in the observed injuries and suggested that the traditional concept of the location of home injury might not be applicable in Hong Kong, given its high-rise high-density living conditions.
-In terms of injury mechanism, the number of low falls, slip and fell, and tripping injuries actually exceeded those caused by falls from a high place (higher than 1 metre) or a burn from a fire.
+The morbidity pattern observed in this study contradicts traditional conception of high-risk areas of homes in Hong Kong.
+Rather than the kitchen, which is regarded as one of the more risk-prone areas of a household, most of the observed injuries took place in either the livingroom or bedroom.
+Such observation lends support to the hypothesis that children are more likely to be injured in an environment that they spent most of their time in.
+Furthermore, reported locations of injuries revealed blurred boundaries between different home partitions in the observed injuries and suggested that traditional concept for conceiving location of home injury might not be applicable in Hong Kong, given its high-rise high-density living conditions.
+In terms of injury mechanism, the number of low falls, slip-and-fell, and tripping injuries actually exceeded those caused by fall from a high place (higher than 1 metre) or a burn from a fire.

 Of 288 crushing between objects injuries observed, 208 (72.2%) involved wooden doors.
 Installation of sliding doors or other less impact fixtures in cramped quarters are safe but hardly feasible solutions to this problem.
-Warning children of an opening door by fastening a chime/bell onto the door could be an effective and sustainable alternative.
+Alarming children of an opening door by fastening a chime/bell onto the door could be an effective yet sustainable alternative.

-About one-third of the burns and scalds observed involved hot liquid food, such as a bowl of soup, instant noodles or congee (i.e. porridge-like rice soup).
-However, it would be unrealistic to ask parents to avoid them for they are a major source of diet in the Chinese culture and are common among local households.
-Nonetheless, it is possible to prevent these types of scald injuries by promoting safe handling of hot liquid foods.
+About one-third of burns and scalds observed involved hot liquid food, such as, a bowl of soup, instant noodles or congee (i.e. porridge-like rice soup).
+However, it would be unrealistic to ask parents to avoid them for they are a major source of diet in the Chinese culture and common among local households.
+Nonetheless, it is possible to prevent this type of scald injuries by promoting safe handling of hot liquid foods.